statpascal/emul99/readme.txt

 added from within the P-code sytem with the Filer.

 Moreover, an internal 80x24 screen image is maintained at memory address
 >2000.
-The simulator provides a flag to use this image instead of the output created by the VDP (see ucsd.cfg) to display 80 columns of text.
+The simulator provides a flag to use this image instead of the output created by the VDP (see ucsd80.cfg) to display 80 columns of text.

 A simple tool (ucsddiskman) can list the contents of a UCSD disk image and copy text files between the host system and disk images.
 It provides the